Automorphic orbits in free groups: recent progress: Whitehead's automorphism problem

 (1) First reduce $u$ to a word of minimal possible length by applying ``elementary" Whitehead automorphisms.
 The same for $v$.
 This part is ``greedy" and has quadratic time complexity with respect to the length of the input.

 (2) If the reduced words are not of the same length, then $u$ and $v$ are not in the same automorphic orbit.
 If they are of the same length, then things get interesting (in terms of complexity).
+Indeed, the procedure outlined in the original paper by Whitehead suggested this part of the algorithm to be of exponential time with respect to the length of the words since it involves going through all images of a given $u$, having the same length as $u$ does, under elementary Whitehead automorphisms.
+This raises a natural question about the maximum possible number of elements of length $m$ in the automorphic orbit of $u$.